stundenblume/platypus_doc/docs/source/boat/emulator.rst

    $ wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/lsa-pucrs/platypus_doc/master/docs/source/boat/scripts/tablet.apk

 Send the apk to the emulator and install it.
+In order to send the apk to the emulator, just drag and drop the file inside the emulator.
 If it was successful, the app will appear in the list of installed apps as presented in the picture:

 .. image:: images/installed.png
    :align: center